robertdigital/rfcs/rfcs/0004-fulltext-search.md

 ## Urgency

-Fulltext search filters are not essential to the value proposition of the Graph Node, so the implementation is not urgent.
-However, several high profile users have communicated that it may be a conversion blocker, so it would be a valuable addition and should be added immediately.
+A delay in adding the fulltext search feature  will not create issues with current deployments.
+However, it will represent a realization of part of the long term vision for the query network.
+Also several high profile users have communicated that it may be a conversion blocker, so implementation should be prioritized.

 ## Terminology